node-cron/node-cron-site/src/background-tasks.md

 **2. Schedule the Task**

-Use the BackgroundScheduledTask class to register and start the task.
+Use the task file path to register and start the task.
 ```js
 import cron from 'node-cron';